-(1) A regulation may prescribe all things necessary or convenient for establishing and operating arrangements for the payment of workplace health and safety contributions.
+A regulation may prescribe all things necessary or convenient (1)for establishing and operating arrangements for the payment of workplace health and safety contributions.

-- (2) Without limiting subsection (1), a regulation may provide for any of the following- - (a) requirements for working out the amount of the workplace health and safety contribution payable by each non-scheme employer for a financial year; - (b) payment of workplace health and safety contributions by instalments; - (c) payment of a proportion of the amount of a workplace health and safety contribution in circumstances, identified in the regulation, in which it is not appropriate for a non-scheme employer to have to pay an amount for a full financial year; - (d) adjustment of the amount of a workplace health and safety contribution to take account of significant change in the circumstances on which the working out of workplace health and safety contributions was based. - (3) The size of a non-scheme employer's workplace health and safety contribution must be based on the number of workers of the non-scheme employer in Queensland. - (4) For this section, the Commissioner of State Revenue appointed under the Taxation Administration Act 2001 may disclose to the chief executive any information the commissioner has about anything under the Pay-roll Tax Act 1971 if the commissioner is satisfied the disclosure is necessary to verify the correctness of information obtained by the chief executive from a non-scheme employer under this section. - (5) Subsections (1) and (2) do not limit the power to make regulations under this Act.
+- (a) requirements for working out the amount of the workplace health and safety contribution payable by each non-scheme employer for a financial year; - (b) payment of workplace health and safety contributions by instalments; - (c) payment of a proportion of the amount of a workplace health and safety contribution in circumstances, identified in the regulation, in which it is not appropriate for a non-scheme employer to have to pay an amount for a full financial year; - (d) adjustment of the amount of a workplace health and safety contribution to take account of significant change in the circumstances on which the working out of workplace health and safety contributions was based. - (3) The size of a non-scheme employer's workplace health and safety contribution must be based on the number of workers of the non-scheme employer in Queensland. - (4) For this section, the Commissioner of State Revenue appointed under the Taxation Administration Act 2001 may disclose to the chief executive any information the commissioner has about anything under the Pay-roll Tax Act 1971 if the commissioner is satisfied the disclosure is necessary to verify the correctness of information obtained by the chief executive from a non-scheme employer under this section. - (5) Subsections (1) and (2) do not limit the power to make regulations under this Act.